 Student outcomes are improved when schools and families collaborate to support student learning.
 The collaboration includes regular communication regarding a student's progress, information about how the family can support their student at home, and notification if a student requires additional support (including why those supports are needed and what supports are provided).
-If a student requires additional support documented in Synergy in a Progress Monitoring Plan (PMP), Tier 2 Intervention Plan, or Tier 3 Intervention Plan, communication with the family about the student's progress will happen at least one time per month.
+If a student requires additional support documented in the CCDS Student Information System in a Progress Monitoring Plan (PMP), Tier 2 Intervention Plan, or Tier 3 Intervention Plan, communication with the family about the student's progress will happen at least one time per month.